 Hello Mr. Strawberry

 We will talk about the many people you know, the different clothes you wear, and the special place you reside.
-We will speak of thoughts, feelings, letters, numbers, colors, shapes, plants, and animals.
-We will confer on airplanes and weather, sports and competition, instruments and music, schedules and time, recipes and fruit, and much more.
+We will speak of thoughts, feelings, colors, shapes, plants, and animals.
+We will confer on airplanes and weather, numbers and sport, letters and word, instruments and music, tools and construction, schedules and time, recipes and fruit, and much more.
 You and I will say "hello" with aloha, hola, hallo, bonjour, ciao, ni hao, konnichiwa, and hujambo.

 You Are Not The Boss Of Me